jtmerritt/BeSocial/README.md

     - http://stackoverflow.com/questions/17635499/hide-items-in-context-action-bar-cab-dynamically-when-multiple-items-are-selec
     - http://stackoverflow.com/questions/17714124/how-to-add-contact-group-to-my-own-account-in-android-4-2
 - Make static plot for recent history of contact
-- Make values persist with screen rotation in the event entry activity
 - group stats must be collected just like contact stats
 - Have a nightly database maintenance routine
-- fix the fact that tapping on the update notification initiates a new file import activity

 - have a feature to display the library of tags

 ***Medium Tasks***
--- performing db updates based on the contacts in the largest group assumes that everyone is in the largest group.
++ performing db updates based on the contacts in the largest group assumes that everyone is in the largest group.
 Bad assumption
++ Create routine for producing the long duration statistics:
+    - average time
+    - score over time
++ Create class to estimate contact due date
++ app should add and remove contact from Misses You group automatically at the appropriate times
+    - can remove contacts from group at time of update
+    - can add/remove contacts if all contacts are updated, before a notification
+    - can remove contacts when examining the content of the group, assuming all are updated.
 - add another option to the CAB:
     - Move selection to another group
     -
-- app should add and remove contact from Misses You group automatically at the appropriate times
-    - can remove contacts from group at time of update
-    - can add/remove contacts if all contacts are updated, before a notification
-    - can remove contacts when examining the content of the group, assuming all are updated.

 - Figure out how to cluster events into a conversation
 - Figure out how to calculate average reply time
-- Create routine for producing the long duration statistics:
-    - average time
-    - score over time
-- Create class to estimate contact due date
-- Create interface for adding contacts to group

 ***Large Tasks***

-- Change UI to infinite tab interface (like photo viewing) for switcing between contacts
++ Change UI to infinite tab interface (like photo viewing) for switcing between contacts
-- make animation for welcome screen

 - Need to have some kind of happy chime and message after making contact with a friend
 - Create a first-time startup UI
+    - make animation for welcome screen
 - Access gmail through official API: https://developers.google.com/gmail/android/
 - Access hangouts data: ?
 - Access facebook through official API: https://developers.facebook.com/docs/android